 Best car insurance companies for 22-year-olds

 Car insurance companies vary greatly, not only in the rates charged, but in the coverage types, discounts, policy features offered and corresponding third-party rankings.
 Bankrate’s insurance editorial team reviewed the best car insurance carriers by market share in the nation.
-Our criteria included third-party customer satisfaction scores and financial strength ratings.
+We’ve included each company’s Bankrate Score, which is calculated on a five-point scale entailing an assessment of coverage availability, options, discounts, price, customer service and financial strength, among a few other factors.
+Considering each Bankrate Score when you are shopping for your car insurance can help you quickly narrow down top options from your list of potential companies to identify a quality provider that meets your insurance needs.
 If you are in the market for the best car insurance for 22-year-old drivers, comparing quotes from these four major providers will give you an idea of how rates vary based on your circumstances:

 American Family, commonly known as AmFam, has the highest premiums among the insurers on our list, but its overall average premium is still cheaper than the national average for 22-year-olds.
-The ninth-largest U.S. auto insurer based on market share according to the Insurance Information Institute (Triple-I), AmFam offers some unique discounts that could help you save, including a young volunteer discount and a generational discount, which you may be able to take advantage of if your parents are insured with AmFam.
-You can tailor your policy with optional coverages, such as accidental death and dismemberment coverage or gap coverage.
+AmFam offers some unique discounts that could help you save, including a young volunteer discount and a generational discount, which you may be able to take advantage of if your parents are insured with AmFam.
+You can tailor your policy with optional coverage, such as accidental death and dismemberment coverage or gap coverage.
 AmFam is fiscally sound and carries an A (Excellent) financial strength rating from AM Best.

 Learn more: American Family Insurance review

 22-year-olds are often just starting out and establishing independent lives.
 Rent or mortgage payments, utility bills, car loan payments and student loan payments may cause these young adults to operate on a strict budget.
 If you’re looking for the cheapest car insurance companies, the following major providers offer average rates that are below the national average for 22-year-olds: